 What we do:

 All our workshops are geared toward an end goal.
-This can include a finished set of tracks or else a public performance.
-Participants come away with their own CD or published MP3 of their work
+This can include a finished set of tracks published online or else a public performance – e.g. in a venue or local radio.
+Participants come away with their own MP3s & software to keep and continue.

-We charge a flat rate per hour so you can scale activity up or down to suit your budget.
-We regularly partner with charities & outreach groups to fund or part-fund programmes.
+All our Direct Provision courses are funded and FREE for participants.
+For other outreach projects we charge a flat rate per hour so you can scale activity up or down to suit your budget.
+Some programmes are part-funded.

-* This includes supply & use of all equipment, provision of software,
+* This includes supply & use of all equipment, software, travel, preparation, etc.

 2-hour taster workshop: 2x€70 = €140